-Q.3.
-Does this tell if anything from the ash has dissolved in water?
+Q3.
+Can you tell if anything from the ash has dissolved in water?
 If yes, what is the chemical nature of this water soluble substance in ash?

 Red Litmus paper may turn blue, indicates that some alkaline substance has dissolved in water.